passcert-project/server/SETUP.md

 **licenseDirectory**: this must be set to avoid errors, but it can be set to an aribtrary empty folder.

-- I'm using macOs and my folder path is: `c:/bwtest/licenses`
+- I'm using macOS and my folder path is: `c:/bwtest/licenses`

 **installation\_\_key** and **installation\_\_id**: request your own private Installation Id and Installation Key for self-hosting: https://bitwarden.com/host/.